 20 of the best marketing campaigns from 2019 (so far)

 What digital marketing campaigns in early 2019 drove awareness for brands in finance, food & beverage, automotive, retail, and travel & hospitality?
 Discover the mechanics of some of the best marketing campaigns, and what hashtags were trending.
-Also, learn which brands blundered and how they got back on their feet.
+Also, learn from brands that blundered, and how they got back on their feet.

 Mastercard's #PricelessSurprises' KPIs

 The multinational financial services corporation, saw a significant surge in social media mentions in February thanks to its #PricelessSurprises campaign around the 2019 GRAMMY Awards®.
 The initiative rewarded cardholders with access to a private show and backstage meet and greet with recording artist Camila Cabello, in the lead up to the 61st GRAMMY Awards®.
 Mastercard’s campaign and related sweepstakes were embraced by enthusiastic fans making it the brand’s most talked about promotion in early 2019.

 Reward brand followers with exclusive opportunities and leverage them with fun hashtags on social media.
 Not everyone has the budget or access to a pop star, so get creative.
 For instance, give your most loyal followers first stab at obtaining a new product or service.

 2. Morgan Stanley